Goldfish-cool/Golden/README.md

 # 🚀 To Get Started

 Prerequisites
-Python 3.7+: Download Python here and follow installation instructions.
+Python 3.7+: [Download Python here](https://www.python.org/downloads/)and follow installation instructions.

 AutoHotkey: Download AutoHotkey here and install it on your system.